kpegion/SubX/README.md

 # SubX Codes

-This repository contains codes for accessing and processing SubX data in various languages/environments, including Matlab, NCL, Python, GrADS.
+This repository contains codes for accessing and processing SubX data in various languages/environments, including Matlab, NCL, Python and GrADS.

 # Matlab